opensafely/documentation/docs/outputs/sdc.md

 If you are likely to release data multiple times, e.g. for initial discussion with collaborators, use rounding of outputs initially and/or a threshold substantially higher than 5 for suppressing low numbers.

 ### Requesting exceptions
 The principles outlined above balance minimising the risk of re-identification of individuals with the requirements of researchers.
-Theses principles are designed to allow an efficient output checking service.
+These principles are designed to enable us to provide an efficient output checking service.
 In rare cases an exception to our output checking rules may be justified.
-If you wish to request an exception please informally contact the output checking lead, Colm Andrews (colm.andrews@phc.ox.ac.uk).
+If you wish to request an exception please make informal enquiries to the output checking lead, Colm Andrews (colm.andrews@phc.ox.ac.uk).
 Applications can then be submitted to datarelease@opensafely.org

 ### Further reading